The U.S. Capitol Building is photographed on a sunny day in Washington, D.C.

 When the House speaker officially sent the legislation to the White House, a 10-day clock began ticking down for the president's decision.
 On Friday morning, Trump said in a social media post that he "will not sign" the bill "in PROTEST" of the lack of momentum on an unrelated, controversial voter ID bill he wants passed.

-Several of the bill's supporters — including the National Association of Realtors and the National Association of Home Builders — reiterated their backing in statements this week.
+Several of the bill's supporters — including the National Association of Realtors and the National Association of Home Builders — had reiterated their backing in statements earlier this week and praised the long-awaited enactment.

 CFA flags 'widespread misunderstandings' about FHA requirements